ikyriazi/ikyriazi.github.io/docs/instrumentation.md

 permalink: /instrumentation/
 ---

 This is a visualization of orchestra instruments.
-Each instrument is colored differently, and instruments of the same family have colors of similar hue.
-As exemplified by the animations, the goal has been to visualize instruments according to the following characteristics:
+Each instrument is colored differently (instruments of the same family have colors of similar hue) and visualized with the following characteristics:
-- <b>color</b> to represent instrument and instrumental family
+- <b>color</b> representing instrument and instrumental family
-- <b>length of arc</b> to represent instrument's prominence / duration in relation to the whole piece
+- <b>length of arc</b> representing instrument's prominence / duration in relation to the whole piece
-- <b>speed of animation</b> to represent tempo / rhythmical patterns of each instrument
+- <b>speed of animation</b> representing tempo / rhythmical patterns of each instrument

 <img src="../assets/instrumentation1.png" style="max-width:57.6%; min-width: 265px;"/>